harshitjain17/JobAssist-AI/azure-functions/jobassistai-save-insights/README.md

 2. **Processing**:
    - The function generates embeddings of details using `text-embedding-ada-002`.
    - Saves insights in Azure Cosmos DB.
-3. **Output**: Generated response is returned to the caller in JSON format.
+3. **Output**: Generated response is returned to the caller in text format.

 ## Dependencies